 ‘Modern day barbarism’: Congress, NC mourn deaths in ceasefire violation at LoC by Pakistan

-Four soldiers and six civilians were killed in the shelling and cross-border firing.
+Four soldiers, one BSF sub-inspector and six civilians were killed in the shelling and cross-border firing.

-Political leaders on Friday lashed out at Pakistan for violating the ceasefire along the Line of Control in Jammu and Kashmir and mourned the deaths of four soldiers and six civilians in the shelling.
+Political leaders on Friday lashed out at Pakistan for violating the ceasefire along the Line of Control in Jammu and Kashmir and mourned the deaths of five security personnel and six civilians in the shelling.

 Pakistan carried out strikes across multiple sectors of Dawar in Gurez tehsil of Bandipora district, Keran in Kupwara district, Uri in Baramulla and Naugam in Anantnag district, according to the Indian Army.
 It used used mortars and other weapons to target the sectors.